adtzlr/felupe/docs/quickstart.md

 5 5.345117354172557e-16
 ```

-All 3x3 components of the deformation gradient of integration point 1 of element 1 are obtained with
+All 3x3 components of the deformation gradient of integration point 1 of cell 1 are obtained with

 ```python
 F[:,:,0,0]